Arizona

 Arizona also requires that you pass the Arizona Civics test in addition to passing the GED® test to receive the Arizona High School Equivalency Diploma.

 Students will be required to score 60% on the Arizona Civics Test to pass.
-The test can only be taken at authorized GED®/Pearson VUE Test Centers and registered for on GED.com.
+The test can be taken as an online proctored test or at an authorized GED/Pearson VUE Test center.
+All test registration is completed on GED.com.
 The test can be taken at any time during your GED® testing experience and may be taken as many times as you need to pass with no required waiting time in between attempts.

 For those testing in-person at a Testing Center: